 Jane's dialog: I tucked an equally invisible tag in there -- asked.
-While you don't want to tag every question with asked, it is a good word to use to help break up the repetitious "said" when you have multiple speakers and can't rely on the natural back and forth of the dialog to show who's speaking.
+While you don't want to tag every question with asked, it's a good word to help break up the repetitious said when you have multiple speakers and can't rely on the natural back and forth of the dialog to show who's speaking.
 The middle tag also works like a bridge between the two other speakers.
-I also added a few more words so Jane's second phrase wasn't the same size as her first, further altering the rhythm.
+I then added a few more words so Jane's second phrase wasn't the same size as her first, further altering the rhythm.

-Sally's dialog: Her line is tagged more by Bob's internalization, avoid both a "said" tag and stage direction on her part.
+Sally's dialog: Her line is tagged more by Bob's internalization, avoiding both a said tag and stage direction on her part.
 It helps keep the scene in Bob's POV, and prevents a flat rhythm.
 It also gives me opportunity to expand that thought a little so I can vary the rhythm even more by adding the last line.

 Not Using Enough Said Tags

-On the other side of that, is not enough tags.
+On the flip side, is not enough tags.
 If you go out of your way to avoid all said tags, you end up with...

 "Are you sure?"
 Jane pulled aside the curtains and peeked out.
 "Because I heard groaning."